DS-Projects-Org/covid-19-forecasting/README.md

 ## Notebook content

+There are 2 notebooks in this project, one for the first 4 countries and another separate notebook for Malaysia data analysis, the Malaysia notebook answers questions of different types of analysis (descriptive, diagnostic, predictive and prescriptive).

 - Data Exploration
-- Visual and Descriptive Analysis for target countries
+- Visual and Descriptive Analysis
 - Modeling
 - Analysis of Effectiveness of mandated lockdown
 - Conclusion